wikimedia/WiktionaryMobile/README.md

 1. Setup your development environment
 2. Setup the project
-3. Pull down external dependencies via command line by running `make remotes`
+3. Run `git submodules update --init` to grab our submodule dependencies (MobileFrontend)

 ## Environment setup